BEGIN AGAIN: JUAN WILLIAM CHAVEZ & KIERSTEN TORREZ, WAK’A GARDEN

-April 18, 2026–April 15, 2029
+April 18, 2026–April 15, 2029 / Outside Galleries: South Lawn

-As a collaboration, Chávez and Torrez’s multisensory installation will serve as both a habitat and a sacred monument dedicated to native plants and pollinators, featuring four-season plantings, ceramic hives, and a teaching garden guided by Andean principles of reciprocity, interconnectedness, and balance with the natural world.
-Chávez will craft the ceramic hives, while Torrez interprets the natural habitat.
+Chávez and Torrez’s multisensory installation functions as both a habitat and a sacred monument dedicated to native plants and pollinators.
+The work features ceramic hive-shaped vessels created by Chávez and a teaching garden shaped by Torrez’s interpretation of the natural habitat.

+Photo of the artists.
 Juan William Chávez.
 Preparatory sketch of Wak’a Garden, 2026.
 Colored pencil on paper.
 Laumeier Sculpture Park Commission.

 “Laumeier Sculpture Park has been foundational to our art practice and careers.
 They were the first museum in St. Louis to support our social practice work with pollinators and native plants.
 Our project, Wak’a Garden, feels like a full-circle moment—it reflects how our practice has grown and expanded over time.
 Having this opportunity to work with Laumeier again is especially meaningful, as it brings us back to our roots where our practice first began.”